‘The Bold And The Beautiful’ Daily Spoilers For Week April 17-21: Who Leaked Forresters’ Designs to Spectra?

 Tuesday, April 18 2017

-The Forresters are still trying to figure out who leaked the designs, and they call an emergency meeting to discuss and deal with the implications of the Spectra Fashion show, and how this impacts them as a business.
+The Forresters are still trying to figure out who leaked the designs, and they call an emergency meeting to discuss and deal with the implications of the Spectra Fashion show and how this impacts them as a business.

-Spectra’s first fashion show was a massive success and Sally should be on cloud nine now that she has achieved what she has set out to do.
-Despite the triumph of the new collection, Sally has feels guilt after she sees Thomas.
-The Bold and the Beautiful spoilers reveal that Sally feels a deep sense of regret because it was Thomas who put his heart on his sleeve and declared his love for her.
+Spectra’s first fashion show was a massive success, and Sally should be on cloud nine now that she has achieved what she has set out to do.
+Despite the triumph of the new collection for Spectra, Sally feels guilty after she sees Thomas.
+Bold and the Beautiful spoilers reveal that Sally feels a deep sense of regret because it was Thomas who put his heart on his sleeve and declared his love for her.

 Wednesday, April 19 2017

-The Bold and the Beautiful spoilers reveal that the claws come out today as Coco finally confronts her sister Sally for using her as a pawn to steal Forrester’s designs for Spectra.
+Bold and the Beautiful spoilers reveal that the claws come out today as Coco finally confronts her sister Sally for using her as a pawn to steal Forresters’ designs for Spectra.
 She had no idea that Sally was using her for that purpose and is livid because it puts her job as an intern at Forresters on the line.
 She knows that sooner or later the Forresters will discover that Sally had used her and then she may lose her job as well, not to mention the impact it will have on her relationship with RJ Forrester.
 Will Sally and Coco’s relationship ever heal?

 Of course, Thomas and RJ come under Forresters’ scrutiny since both of them have romantic with the Spectras.
 Steffy bans Thomas and RJ from all contact with the Spectras from that point onwards.